sogeuni/contents/_abs/bibliography.md

 ---

 Fritz Mehner has written a [bash-support plugin](http://vim.sourceforge.net/scripts/script.php?script_id=365) for the _vim_ text editor.
 He has also also come up with his own [stylesheet for Bash](http://lug.fh-swf.de/vim/vim-bash/StyleGuideShell.en.pdf).
-Compare it with the [[unofficialst|ABS Guide Unofficial Stylesheet]].
+Compare it with the [[unofficial-shell-scripting-stylesheet|ABS Guide Unofficial Stylesheet]].

 ---